 Where the sum of the fixed amount of Active Export is greater than the actual Active Export Energy the balance will be recorded as virtual Active import Energy against the Variable Supplier.
 For the purposes of Consumption Component Class, virtual Active import Energy will be recorded as Active Import Energy.

-Where the sum of the fixed amount of Active Export is less than the actual Active Export Energy the balance will be recorded as a Active Export Energy against the Variable Supplier.
+Where the sum of the fixed amount of Active Export is less than the actual Active Export Energy the balance will be recorded as an Active Export Energy against the Variable Supplier.

 The Multiple Fixed Block Method Allocation Schedule will be deemed to be invalid if Import or Export of Active Energy allocated to the Fixed Suppliers is greater than the Relevant Capacity20.